sahabrifki/sahabrifki.github.io/AD/Kerberoasting_linux.md

-**Kerberoasting - Performing the Attack**
+## Kerberoasting - Performing the Attack

 **Depending on your position in a network, this attack can be performed in multiple ways:**

-- From a non-domain joined Linux host using valid domain user credentials.
+1. From a non-domain joined Linux host using valid domain user credentials.
-- From a domain-joined Linux host as root after retrieving the keytab file.
+2. From a domain-joined Linux host as root after retrieving the keytab file.
-- From a domain-joined Windows host authenticated as a domain user.
+3. From a domain-joined Windows host authenticated as a domain user.
-- From a domain-joined Windows host with a shell in the context of a domain account.
+4. From a domain-joined Windows host with a shell in the context of a domain account.
-- As SYSTEM on a domain-joined Windows host.
+5. As SYSTEM on a domain-joined Windows host.
-- From a non-domain joined Windows host using [runas](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc771525(v=ws.11)) /netonly.
+6. From a non-domain joined Windows host using [runas](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2012-r2-and-2012/cc771525(v=ws.11)) /netonly.

-**Several tools can be utilized to perform the attack:**
+### Several tools can be utilized to perform the attack:

-- Impacket’s [GetUserSPNs.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/GetUserSPNs.py) from a non-domain joined Linux host.
+1. Impacket’s [GetUserSPNs.py](https://github.com/SecureAuthCorp/impacket/blob/master/examples/GetUserSPNs.py) from a non-domain joined Linux host.
-- A combination of the built-in setspn.exe Windows binary, PowerShell, and Mimikatz.
+2. A combination of the built-in setspn.exe Windows binary, PowerShell, and Mimikatz.
-- From Windows, utilizing tools such as PowerView, [Rubeus](https://github.com/GhostPack/Rubeus), and other PowerShell scripts.
+3. From Windows, utilizing tools such as PowerView, [Rubeus](https://github.com/GhostPack/Rubeus), and other PowerShell scripts.

-**Kerberoasting with GetUserSPNs.py**
+### Kerberoasting with GetUserSPNs.py
-**Listing SPN Accounts with GetUserSPNs.py**
+### Listing SPN Accounts with GetUserSPNs.py

-    ```powershell
     Foresty@htb[/htb]$ GetUserSPNs.py -dc-ip 172.16.5.5 INLANEFREIGHT.LOCAL/forend
     Impacket v0.9.25.dev1+20220208.122405.769c3196 - Copyright 2021 SecureAuth Corporation